stjude-dnb-binfcore/trainings/courses/sc-rna-seq-pitfalls/README.md

 The Pitfalls of sc/snRNA-seq workshop provides an overview of some common pitfalls that can occur when doing single cell or single nuclei RNA-seq analysis.
 This workshop is an initiative of our team at the [Bioinformatics Core at the Department of Developmental Neurobiology at the St. Jude Children's Research Hospital](https://www.stjude.org/research/departments/developmental-neurobiology/shared-resources/bioinformatic-core.html).

 This workshop will focus on potential mistakes and how to avoid them as well as steps you may need to fine tune when performing sc/snRNA-seq analysis with Seurat.
-In paricular, we will cover common analysis steps starting with cell-level QC and filtering through cell type annotation, including normalization, variable gene selection, scaling, dimensionality reduction, clustering, integration, and differential expression analysis.
+In particular, we will cover common analysis steps starting with cell-level QC and filtering through cell type annotation, including normalization, variable gene selection, scaling, dimensionality reduction, clustering, integration, and differential expression analysis.